 Museum 5061 - Introduction to Scientific Illustration (3 credit hours)

 Intended for students with little or no art background.
 Focus is on the accurate rendering of scientific subjects for publication and for public display.
 Course begins with basic drawing skills and sharpening of visual perception.
 Students progress to be able to produce realistic renderings of subjects.
 Students are exposed to a variety of black and white and color techniques and the standards for presenting illustrations for a variety of audiences.
 Course concludes with computer illustration tools and techniques.
-Learn more about this course, including samples of previous students' work (will open a new browser window).
+See the online show of student artwork from Spring 2013.
+Or learn more about this course, including samples of previous students' work (will open a new browser window).

 Museum 6110 - Seminar in Museum Issues (1-3 credit hours)